HomeDirectoriesThe effectiveness of Web Directories

 Website Authority Growth8-15% domain authority increaseSEO metrics monitoring

-Practical Research for Strategy
+Practical research for strategy

 Did you know?
 Research indicates that businesses listed in at least three high-quality, relevant directories experience a 23% higher chance of appearing in local pack results on search engines compared to those with no directory listings.

-For businesses developing a directory strategy, consider these research-supported approaches:
+If you are developing a directory strategy, consider these research-supported approaches:

 • Create logical, intuitive category structures